Kōji (food): Yellow kōji

 A. oryzae has three α-amylase genes, which allows it to break down starch relatively quickly into glucose.
-In contrast, A. sojae has only one α-amylase gene under a weak promoter and the CAAT box has a gene expression attenuating mutation (CCAAA instead of CCAAT), but has a higher enzyme activity of endopolygalacturonase and glutaminase.
-A too rapid release of glucose from starch at the beginning of fermentation inhibits the growth of the microorganisms in the maturation phase.
+In contrast, A. sojae has only one α-amylase gene under a weak promoter and the CAAT box has a gene expression attenuating mutation (CCAAA instead of CCAAT).
+In general, A. oryzae has higher levels starch-degrading enzymes (glucosidases) expression than A. sojae.
+A too-rapid release of glucose from starch at the beginning of fermentation inhibits the growth of the microorganisms in the soy sauce maturation phase, making the slower digestion beneficial to taste.

 For the breakdown of proteins to amino acids, A. oryzae strain RIB40 has 65 endopeptidase genes and 69 exopeptidase genes, and A. sojae strain SMF134 has 83 endopeptidase genes and 67 exopeptidase genes.
-Similarly, starch-degrading enzymes (glucosidases) are more strongly expressed and protein-degrading enzymes (proteases) less strongly expressed in A. oryzae, and the odour profiles differ significantly.
-A. sojae has 10 glutaminase genes.
+Protein-degrading enzymes (proteases) are more strongly expressed in A. sojae than in A. oryzae, consistent with adaptation to protein-rich feed.
+These genetic differences lead to significant differences in the odor profile.

+A. sojae has higher enzyme activity of endopolygalacturonase (breaks down plant cell walls) and glutaminase (converts glutamine to glutamate) than A. oryzae.
+It has 10 glutaminase genes.

 Various mutants of A. oryzae with altered properties were generated by irradiation or by the CRISPR/CAS method.
 Similarly, mutants of A. sojae with altered properties were generated by a variant of the CRISPR/Cas method or chemical mutagenesis.